PuneetBirdi/koho-tech-assignment/README.md

 ### Submission

-I wasn't able to get a correctly working script but I've identified some issues that may help me fix things:
+My solution isn't working completely correctly but I've identified some issues that may help me debug:

 1. Line alignment was off from example output: this may be due to a duplicate entry not being ignored properly, causing file comparison to show more errors even if responses is correct